I could have started Traitor Week with Judas, the ur-traitor in Western culture.

-At the other extreme is the hit musical "Jesus Christ Superstar," which could have more accurately been called "Judas Superstar," since it's really the story of his disillusionment with Jesus, his temptation, betrayal and remorse.
+At the other extreme is the hit musical "Jesus Christ Superstar," which could have more accurately been called "Judas Iscariot Superstar," since it's really the story of his disillusionment with Jesus, his temptation, betrayal and remorse.

 The remorse, I would suggest, is the essential part of the story.
 Remember, the Bible was crafted, in essence, as a guide to behavior, and Judas is the model for all who sin, who betray not Jesus, the man, but his teachings.
 You might get the silver now, but you'll be sorry later.
 That's the Christian template for sin.

-That's their policy in the personal realm.
+Their policy in the personal realm, that is.
 In the political realm, when dealing with the sins of the powerful, we see another dynamic altogether.
 Christians line up to shrug sin off, when convenient, "Sure, Donald Trump sins.
 So do I. We are all flawed, all in need of grace."
 They wave away error.
 When they want to.

 When they don't, it's damnation, both now and later.

 Judas' motives come into play because motive is always a mitigating factor—are you doing what you think is right, or abandoning your principles for personal gain?
 The question of whether Trump genuflects before the Russians because he admires strongmen like Putin, because Putin has incriminating evidence against him, because of business interests, is something historians will argue over forever.
 My guess is that Putin saw something that 40 percent of the country couldn't: that Trump is a dumpster fire who will drive the country to the brink of ruin.
 So Putin backed Trump, as a way to strike at the country, and Trump fell in love with Putin because he is a broken man who adores anybody who likes him.
 The welfare of the country never crossed his mind.
 Which makes Trump worse than Judas.
 At least Judas thought about Jesus when betraying him.
 For Trump, the United States of America never crossed his mind, the mind of a man locked in fatal embrace with himself, doting on Trump, Trump, Trump, me, me, me, all the time.
 Who doubts that it is so?